-Consistent Myofascial Release self-care is not only a great tool for preventative health, but also promotes recovery, when paired with treatment by your Health Professional.
+Consistent Myofascial Release self-care is a great tool for preventative health, and also promotes recovery, when paired with treatment by your Health Professional.

 With the 30-Day Online Healing Journey, we provide daily 30-minute self-treatment videos.
 You will learn safe and effective exercises to practice Myofascial Release self-care in the comfort of your own home.
 These are designed to awaken the deep potential that lies within your own mind and body.

-The journey will be available for purchase in December 2020.
+The journey will be available for purchase in Earlt Spring 2021.

 What will I gain from participating in the journey?